A combo box combines a text field with a pull-down button in a single control.

-Use an introductory label to let the user know what types of items to expect.
-Generally, labels should use title-style capitalization and end with a colon.
+Use an introductory label to let people know what types of items to expect.
+Generally, use title-style capitalization for labels and end them with a colon.
 For related guidance, see Labels.

 Provide relevant choices.
-Users appreciate being able to enter a custom value, but also appreciate the convenience of choosing from a list of the most likely choices.
+People appreciate the ability to enter a custom value, as well as the convenience of choosing from a list of the most likely choices.

 Make sure list items aren’t wider than the text field.
-If an item is too wide, it can be truncated and hard to read.
+If an item is too wide, the text field might truncate it, which is hard for people to read.